lightalloy/what-i-have-learned/ruby/module_function.md

 ann.be_adventurous # => 'Mm, comfy'
 ```

 Module functions (singleton methods) are copies of the original methods.
-So they may be changed independently.
+So they may be changed independently:

 ```ruby
 # redefining method for classes with mixed module